AGR114molecularBreeding/castanea/Functional annotation comparative analysis FANTASIA vs Blast2Go/README.md

 ```

 Step 1 exports `results/go_terms_to_classify.tsv`, which is the input for step 2.
 Step 2 produces `results/taxon_map_v2.tsv`, which is the input for step 3.
 All output files in `results/` are provided so that each step can also be run independently.

-## Citation

-If you use these scripts or data, please cite:

-> Postigo-Luque, R. et al. Systematic comparison of protein language model-based and homology-based functional annotation in a non-model forest species. *Submitted*.

 ## Funding